jleary/Hey/README.md

 expose functionality to scripts via libraries (called "Dictionaries" in AppleScript parlance) and these functions can be called upon relatively easily via external scripts.

-In looking for something to satiate my scripting urge, I found out that DBus has much of the same functionality as AppleScript and AppleEvents.
-I also found out that BeOS/HaikuOS has a program called 'hey' which allows for much of the same level of interprocess scripting as AppleScript (albeit used as a command and not as a whole language).
+While looking for something to satiate my scripting urge, I found out that DBus has much of the same functionality as AppleScript and AppleEvents.
+I also found out that BeOS/HaikuOS has a program called `hey` which allows for much of the same level of interprocess scripting as AppleScript (albeit used as a command and not as a whole language).

-What resulted is my very limited implementation of `hey` using DBus calls.
+What resulted is my very limited implementation of `hey` using DBus calls (and `.desktop` files).

 Dependencies
 ------------
 + A modern version of perl
++ `File::DesktopEntry`
 + `Net::Dbus`
 + `Net::Dbus::Binding::Value`